fixate/sourcejs-boilerplate/README.md

 # Source.js Boilerplate

-A starting point for your specs on new projects using [Source.js](https://github.com/sourcejs/Source).
+A starting point for your specs in new projects using [Source.js](https://github.com/sourcejs/Source).

 ## Purpose